External Resources

 External Resource Types

-Depending on how you design pipelines, StreamSets engines can require access to the following types of external resources:
+Depending on how you design pipelines, IBM StreamSets engines can require access to the following types of external resources:

 External Resource Type Description